osrf/rmf_demos/README.md

 ![](docs/media/loop_request.gif)

-The office dmeo can be run in secure mode using ROS 2 DDS-Security integration.
+The office demo can be run in secure mode using ROS 2 DDS-Security integration.
 Click [here](docs/secure_office_world.md) to learn more.

 ### Airport Terminal World